voucherifyio/commerce-tools-integration/README.md

 If you found a bug or want to suggest a new feature, please file a Github issue.

 ## Changelog
+- 2022-08-19 `v4.0.0`
+    - verion not compatible due to changes in a way how `Custom Line Item` with discount is handled
+    - added possibility to set coupon text in in order summary depending on the language which customer use
+    - added handling proper price from commercetools including the price selector when unit type discount is applied.
 - 2022-08-10 `v3.0.5`
     - update readme about how handle metadata
 - 2022-08-09 `v3.0.4`